activisthandbook/activisthandbook/articles/organising/movement.md

 -   [Social Activism Overview: How to Get Involved in Social Activism](https://www.masterclass.com/articles/social-activism?utm_source=activisthandbook.org) by Masterclass

 -   [How to: build and sustain a non-violent social movement](https://learn.landcoalition.org/en/manuals-toolkits/how-build-and-sustain-non-violent-social-movement/?utm_source=activisthandbook.org) by International Land Coalition

+-   [Trust the People](https://www.trustthepeople.earth/?utm_source=activisthandbook.org) They offer a free online education course that takes you through different aspects of community building, from connecting with people one-to-one to running People's Assemblies, which harness the wisdom and power of the community.